rehmpke/markdown/_posts/pulling-from-sharepoint-list.md

 # Converting a SharePoint list into individual YAML files with terminal and regex

-The goal of the project was to automate the conversion of a SharePoint list int individual YAML files.
+The goal of the project was to automate the conversion of a SharePoint list into individual YAML files.
 We are using Jekyll to build out our pages and needed to have the content extracted from our previous site list and changed so we could use them.

 I came accross several tools which were new to me.

 -  csplit
+  - splits a file into two or more smaller files according to wikipedia
 -  npm's xml2json
 -  and some regex.